linode/apl-docs/docs/for-devs/get-started/lab-1.md

 We assume the platform administrator has:

-1. Created a team (called `demo`) on the platform
-2. Created an account and added you as a team member to the team-demo group in KeyCloak
-3. Provided you with the following information:

-- The URL to access the Otomi web UI (Otomi Console)
-- Your login credentials

-4. Activated the following applications:
+1. Activated the following applications:

 - Harbor
 - ArgoCD